musesum/MuMenu/README.md

 ##### MuNode* - A persistent model of items (shared by many Mu*Vms)
 + MuNode - a generic node, may be shared my many NodeVm's (and views)
-+ MuNodeTr3 - a node proxy for Tr3 items
++ MuNodeFlo - a node proxy for Flo items
 + MuNodeVm - a view model for a View, may share a Node from another Vm
 + MuNodeView - a SwiftUI view, has a companion MuNodeVm
 + MuNodeIconView - a subview of MuNodeView for icons